Hariprasath1911/Animal-Info-CSV/README.md

-The dataset contains information about 205 animals, with 16 attributes describing various aspects of each species.
+The dataset taken from kaggle.com and it contains information about 205 animals, with 16 attributes describing various aspects of each species.
 Here's an overview of the columns:

 Animal: Name of the species.
 Height (cm): Range of height in centimeters.